kingka21/Connectivity_LAKEandSTREAM_fish/README.md

 **04_ordination** that includes methods for the Correspondence Analysis

 **The 'Datasets' folder includes the following:** \
-**lakes_withoutWI.csv** which is the lake fish data.
+**lakes_withoutWI.csv** which is the lake fish data without Wisconsin data.
 See the Metadata.doc file which describes the variables.
 Column names are the same as the streams data. \
-**streams_withoutWI.csv** which is the stream fish data.
+**streams_withoutWI.csv** which is the stream fish data without Wisconsin data.
 See the Metadata.doc file which describes the variables.
 Column names are the same as the lakes data.

 **The 'Figures' folder includes the figures made in R for the manuscript**